leonstel/leonstel.github.io/blogs/gmap5.md

 // src/app/store.ts

 interface State {
     mapLoaded: boolean;         // Indicates if the map has been loaded
     mapInit: boolean;           // Indicates if the map has been initialized
-    realTimeLocation: Location;
+    realTimeLocation: Location; // Gets update every time then the simulated real time position loops
-    professorX: ProfX;
+    professorX: ProfX;          // The professor X mutant contain a radius as well
-    apiMutants: any;
+    apiMutants: any;            // The mocked api response object
-    recruited: string[];
+    discovered: string[];       // An array of mutants that are discovered
-    discovered: string[];
+    recruited: string[];        // An array of mutants that are recruited (the X Men team)
     isRecruiting: boolean;
 }
 ```